Save Money with Attic Insulation Installation in Jacksonville

 Spray foam insulation uses liquids that expand into a foam on contact.
 Closed- or open-cell applications can be used in attics.

-Closed-cell foam supplies the most insulation.
-It also offers an extensive barrier against air, vapor and water.
+Closed-cell foam provides the most insulation.
+It also creates a comprehensive barrier against air, vapor and water.

-Open-cell foam spreads when applied, stopping cracks and other hard-to-reach spaces.
-It’s best for obstructing air but isn’t fully waterproof.
+Open-cell foam expands when applied, filling cracks and other inaccessible spaces.
+It’s best for blocking air but isn’t 100 percent waterproof.

 Both types of spray foam insulation may even help absorb noise.